-At this stage, I would like to remind everyone of some of this Government's achievements during these three years of mandate, of which I am quite proud as the Prime Minister of this young Nation of ours.
+At this stage, I would like to remind everyone of some the Government's achievements that we accomplished during the three years of mandate.

 Firstly, we have ensured political and social stability, including the resolution of national security problems and the introduction of comprehensive reform in the sector of defence and security.